rsdoiel/antennaApp/README.md

 # Antenna App

 **antenna** is a command line feed oriented content management tool.
-It let's you create and curate simple website, micro blogs, blogs, link blogs, and person news sites using Markdown.
+It let's you create and curate simple websites, micro blogs, blogs, link blogs, and person news sites using Markdown.
 It was inspired by Dave Winer's [Textcasting](https://textcasting.org) concept, [FeedLand](https://feedland.org) and my own experimental website, [antenna](https://rsdoiel.github.io/antenna).
 The goal of the Antenna App is to make it easy for writers create web sites without being required to be web developers or software engineers.
+Ideally all you need to know Markdown and that would be enough to create writer oriented websites you can host publically or privately.

 Antenna App's Features: